khauser/microservices4vaadin/README.md

 Hints:
 * database for the authserver needs to be initialized by setting "ddl-auto: create", running the the authserver-service and importing "/auth_init.sql" into "microservice4vaadin_authserverdb"
-* eclipse has some problems with the subfolder structure.
-To handle this first copy microservices subfolders to the root folder, import the gradle project to create the ".project" files and move the services back to "microservices".
-With a new import all subprojects shall be there
+* *eclipse* has some problems with the subfolder structure.
+To handle this:
+-- first copy microservices subfolders to the root folder -- temporarily adjust *settings.gradle* with the new locations -- import the gradle project to eclipse to create the ".project" files -- and move the services back to the "microservices" folder.
+-- With a new import all subprojects shall be there